WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 ## Main modules

-The main Whiteflag API module is `whiteflag.js`, which initialises all other main modules in `lib/`:
+The main Whiteflag API module is `whiteflag.js`, which initializes all other main modules in `lib/`:

-* `config.js`: the module that reads the api configuration from `config/api.toml`
+* `config.js`: the module that reads the API configuration from `config/api.toml`
 * `server.js`: the module that opens the network connections and connects the routes and methods to the correct handlers in the endpoints modules
 * `blockchains.js`: the module that implements the blockchain abstraction layer, and handles all requests to the configured blockchains
 * `datastores.js`: the module that implements the datastores abstraction layer, and handles all requests to the configured databases